guilherf13/AmbienteNodeComDocker/README.md

 # Access
 $ cd ambientenodecomdocker
-$ sudo chmod -R 777 react-laravel-docker
 $ cd react-laravel-docker

 # Install dependencies
-$ docker-compose up -d
+$ docker-compose up -d --build

 # The server laravel will initialize in the <http://localhost:8000>
 # The server vite-react-ts initialize in the <http://localhost:5173>